nbbrode/gritlabs/docs/pages/about/gsl-spec.md

 GSL documents (especially case-studies) may also appear directly in the root of the sprint folder, numbered sequentially (e.g., `01.
-Using BuildKit to Speed Up Bilds in Docker.md`, `02.
+Using BuildKit to Speed Up Builds in Docker.md`, `02.
 Global Exception Handling & Basic Middlewares.md`).

 This environment provides a lightweight alternative to external project management tools and is designed for version control, traceability, and human readability.